gouniverse/router/README.md

 ## Why another router?

-Just to avoid several frustrations with the existing routers:
+Just to avoid several frustrations and multiple shortcomings with the existing routers:

 - Routing declaration should be clear, easy and concise without the extra bloat and cognitive load.